Espresso Vs French Press | Comparing two Popular Methods

 Coffee, in general, contains antioxidants and other compounds that have been linked to several potential health benefits, such as boosting energy levels, and reduced risk of cardiovascular disease, diabetes, and certain types of cancer.

-Espresso, on the other hand, contains less of these compounds due to the shorter brewing time.
-But the short serving size can lead to people consuming more espresso shots at a time, which is unhealthy.
+Espresso is considered healthy compared to French Press as it contains less Cafestol and Kahweol due to the shorter brewing time.
+However, the short serving size can lead people to consume more espresso shots at a time, which is unhealthy.

 Excessive caffeine consumption can cause increased heart rate and blood pressure, causing insomnia, and triggering anxiety and jitters in some individuals.